Emerging Leaders Seminar Media Slider

 Who Should Attend?

-- This immersion program is created for early career professionals (two years or less of full-time work experience) interested in senior management careers in global businesses, governments, and nonprofits.
+- This immersion program is created for early career professionals (two years or less of full-time work experience) interested in applying innovation and entrepreneurship techniques to organizations across sectors: private, public and nonprofit.
 We are looking for talented professionals who come from backgrounds underrepresented in management (including, but not limited to, Black, Latinx/Hispanic American, Native American, Native Hawaiian, African, Central/South American and Southeast Asian ethnicities) and have not yet pursued graduate education.

 - Applicants must be available to attend the entire seminar.